cvravi9/Benchmarking_SVCs/Allele_Frequency/README.md

 * Using the code at 'Allele_Frequency.py', two columns namely 'N_ALLELES', 'N_CHR' are dropped.

-* Using the code at 'Allele_Frequency.py', all 'ALLELE:FREQ' are combined into one file.
+* Using the code at 'Allele_Frequency.py', all 'ALLELE:FREQ' are combined into one file along with 'CHROM-POS'.

 ## 3. Outputs